 When the superintendent announced our schools would not open this fall for face-to-face instruction, I wasn’t surprised.
+We were in the middle of a pandemic.
 Perhaps it was my intuition; maybe it was my natural tendency to prepare for the worst… most likely it was a little bit of both.
 For whatever reason, a deep sense of knowing had taken root in my gut for months.
 No, I was not surprised.
 In fact, I expected it.
 But that doesn’t mean I wanted it.

 Then the pandemic hit.

 The Fall I ‘ve been looking forward to, planning for, and counting down to is weeks away.
 And it looks drastically different than the one in my daydreams.
 And I am one of the lucky ones.
 My husband is employed and able to support us.
 I acknowledge my enormous amount of privilege in this situation.
 If my biggest problem is I won’t get any “me” time, I understand I am extremely fortunate.